talal/ilm/lib.typ

 #let stroke-color = luma(200)
 #let fill-color = luma(250)

-// This function gets your whole document as its `body` and formats it as a simple
+// This function gets your whole document as its `body`.
-// non-fiction paper.
 #let ilm(
   // The title for your work.
   title: [Your Title],